amy12xx/amy12xx.github.io/docs/_posts/2023-07-26-verbosity-bias-llms.md

 Much has been reported recently about biases in LLM based evaluators - for instance, LLM’s have been reported to exhibit position bias favoring options in earlier positions over others [[1]](#references) [[2]](#references) [[3]](#references), verbosity bias favoring more verbose outputs [[4]](#references), diversity bias favoring outputs using higher number of distinct tokens, and bias towards LLM-based outputs [[5]](#references).
 These have often been used as a critique of such approaches.
 In addition, the most common method of validating automated metrics is their correlation with human judgement.
 It’s worthwhile, then, to ask the question: Do humans suffer from the same biases?

-In this micro-post, I dig into the verbosity bias on two benchmarks: The first, a task of miscellaneous prompts from the MT-bench [[4]](#references) dataset.
+In this micro-post, I dig into the verbosity bias on three benchmarks: The first, a task of miscellaneous prompts from the MT-bench [[4]](#references) dataset.
 MT-bench contains 3.3K pairwise human preferences on model outputs from 6 strongly performing large language models - GPT-4, GPT-3.5, Claud-v1, Vicuna-13B, Alpaca-13B, and LLaMA-13B, which have been annotated for preference by graduate students with expertise on 8 topics (writing, roleplay, extraction, reasoning, math, coding, STEM, humanities/social science).
-A second, a news summarization benchmark, using a dataset of preferences over LLM generated summaries and high-quality summaries for news articles written by freelance writers [[6]](#references).
-A reasonable hypothesis is that while humans (and LLMs) might lean towards verbosity in descriptive tasks, brevity is a reasonable preference on a summarization task.
+A second similar task of miscellaneous prompts using the Vicuna benchmark [[7]](#references) on competing models - Bard, Guanaco-7/13/33/65b, Vicuna-13b, GPT-3.5, GPT-4, and annotated for pairwise comparisons by Amazon Mechanical Turk workers.
+Finally, a news summarization task/benchmark, using a dataset of preferences over LLM generated summaries and high-quality summaries for news articles written by freelance writers [[6]](#references).
+A reasonable hypothesis is that while humans (and LLMs) might lean towards verbosity in descriptive tasks, brevity is a reasonable preference of a summarization task.

 ### Experiments exploring verbosity bias in human and LLM evals